 If one of your New Year’s resolutions is try something more daring and totally new, learning how to surf has to be up there on the cool things to try.
 If you love the water and you’re not afraid of a few waves, it’s time to grab your men’s rash guard and board shorts, or women’s rashie and swimsuit, borrow a board and learn how to surf.

-When you’re watching the surfing pros from a distance, everything looks oh-so easy.
+When you’re watching the surfing pros from a distance, everything looks oh-so-easy.
 But before you even start surfing, there are a few surfing basics you need to know before paddling out alone into the surf.
-Newbies to surfing might find the constant imbalance and falling off the board frustrating, but you can master surfing quickly by following these practical surfing tips and techniques.
+Newbies to surfing might find the constant imbalance and fall off the board frustrating, but you can master surfing quickly by following these practical surfing tips and techniques.

 So, what are you waiting for?
 It’s time to pack your sun protection apparel and hit the surf.

 1. Location, location, location…

 Of course choosing the right surfboard for learners is important, as is the best surfing beach for beginners, but if you’ve got some friends who surf or if there’s a local surf school, you’ll be able to get this information easily.